 Speaker: Melissa Fahrenbruch, MEd

-Description: The (SHI) School Health Index: Self-Assessment & Planning Guide 2017 is an online self-assessment and planning tool that schools can use to improve their health and safety policies and programs.
+The (SHI) School Health Index: Self-Assessment & Planning Guide 2017 is an online self-assessment and planning tool that schools can use to improve their health and safety policies and programs.
 It’s easy to use and completely confidential.
 CDC has recently updated the School Health Index, an online self-assessment and planning guide for schools, to align with the Whole School, Whole Community, Whole Child (WSCC) model, a collaborative approach to learning and health.
 This workshop is included in the School Health Track registration.

 - Identify what is new in the 2017 revised version and how it aligns with the WSCC Model as well as how it brings members of your school community together to promote health and positively influence student outcomes.